vhermawan/github-repositories-explorer/README.md

 - Repository listing for selected users
 - Responsive design for mobile and desktop views
 - Error handling with user-friendly messages
-- Loading states for better UX
+- Loading states with skeleton for better UX
 - Keyboard navigation support

 ## Technologies Used